 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have read about “drop-in” replacements for R22.
 We strongly advocate against this choice.
 Typically a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
 It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
 In part, this is because different refrigerants work at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
 If this critical step is avoided, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+If you are dead set on exploring this option, then consult with an HVAC specialist to determine your best alternative.

 Your manufacturer will possibly not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s normally just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.